Transferring Files Between Artifactory Servers

 Overview

-The transfer-files command allows transferring (copying) all the files stored in one Artifactory instance to a different Artifactory instance.
-The command allows transferring the files stored in a single or multiple repositories.
+Use the transfer-files command to transfer (copy) all files stored in one Artifactory instance to a different Artifactory instance.
+The command allows transferring files from single or multiple repositories.
 The command expects the relevant repository to already exist on the target instance and have the same name and type as the repositories on the source.

 Limitations

-1. Artifacts in remote repositories caches are not transferred.
+• Artifacts in remote repository caches are not transferred.

-2. The files transfer process allows transferring files that were created or modified on the source instance after the process started.
-However, files that were deleted on the source instance after the process started, are not deleted on the target instance by the process.
+• The file transfer process allows transferring files that were created or modified on the source instance after the process started.
+However, files that were deleted on the source instance after the process started are not deleted on the target instance by the process.

-4. The source and target repositories should have the same name and type.
+• The source and target repositories must have the same name and type.

-5. Since the file are pushed from the source to the target instance, the source instance must have network connection to the target.
+• Since the files are pushed from the source to the target instance, the source instance must have a network connection to the target.

 Before You Begin

-1. Ensure that you can log in to the UI of both the source and target instances with users that have admin permissions and that you have the connection details (including credentials) to both instances.
+• Ensure that you can log in to the UI of both the source and target instances with a user that has admin permissions and that you have the connection details for both instances.

-2. Ensure that all the repositories on source Artifactory instance which files you'd like to transfer, also exist on the target instance, and have the same name and type on both instances.
+• Ensure that all repositories on the source Artifactory instance that you want to transfer also exist on the target instance with the same name and type.

 Running the Transfer Process

-Step 1 - Set Up the Source Instance for Files Transfer
+Step 1 - Set Up the Source Instance for File Transfer

-To set up the source instance for files transfer, you must install the data-transfer user plugin in the primary node of the source instance.
+To set up the source instance for file transfer, you must install the data-transfer user plugin on the primary node of the source instance.
 This section guides you through the installation steps.

-1. Configure the connection details of the source Artifactory instance with your admin credentials by running the following command from the terminal.
+2. Configure the connection details of the source Artifactory instance with your admin credentials by running the following command from the terminal:

 jf c add source-server

-2. Ensure that the JFROG_HOME environment variable is set and holds the value of JFrog installation directory.
-It usually points to the /opt/jfrog directory.
-In case the variable isn't set, set its value to point to the correct directory as described in the JFrog Product Directory Structure article.
+3. Ensure that the JFROG_HOME environment variable is set and holds the value of the JFrog installation directory, which usually points to the /opt/jfrog directory.
+If the variable is not set, set its value to point to the correct directory.
+For more information, see the JFrog Product Directory Structure article.

 Step 2 - Push the Files from the Source to the Target Instance